 French press – instructions for beginners and professionals

-Simple French press preparation
+French press instructions simple

 Step 1: Boil water – allow to cool slightly – approx. 95°C